SprengerT/scint_thth/README.md

 This is a graphical interface for the analysis of theta-theta diagrams.
 Example data and specifications are included.

 ## Prerequisites
-The script is ment to be executed with python3.
+The script is ment to be executed with Python3.
 Python2 compatibility is not tested.
 The following non-standard python packages are needed:
 * NumPy       (e.g. `pip3 install --upgrade --user numpy`)
 * SciPy       (e.g. `pip3 install --upgrade --user scipy`)
 * Matplotlib  (e.g. `pip3 install --upgrade --user matplotlib`)
 * ruamel.yaml (e.g. `pip3 install --upgrade --user ruamel.yaml`)

+After cloning, there is no installation necessary and a complete set of example data is included, such that the interface could be started immediately.
+To analyze your own data, you need to adapt __specs.yaml__ accordingly. _(More explanation will be added here)_

 ## Use
 In the download directory, the interface can be started via